Alex-Schlee1/Cocktail-Prediction/README.md

 <br/>
 <br/>

-# Part 1- Scraping Data using Beautiful Soup
+# Scraping Data using Beautiful Soup
 The relevant data for the dataset was extracted by using Beautiful Soup.
 I wrote a script which was able to scrape the following information:
 * Cocktail name
 * amount of calories per serving